Soft/rainbowpath/README.md

 be used. `rainbowpath` should work on any modern terminal emulator that supports 256 colors.
 When invoked without a path `rainbowpath` displays the current working directory.

+### Installation

+Statically linked release binaries are available on GitHub [releases page](https://github.com/Soft/rainbowpath/releases).
+These should work on most modern Linux systems.

 ### Building